vinyasshetty/kafka-avro-udemy/README.md

 Docker:
-In the directory of the yml file , say : docker-compose up
+In the directory of the yml file , say : docker-compose up docker run -it --rm --net=host confluentinc/cp-schema-registry:5.3.1 bash